polylang/polylang/readme.txt

 * Pro: Fix possible fatal error if invalid types of data are sent for machine translation
 * Pro: Fix term meta removed when a term is machine translated
 * Fix nav menu locations not saved if invalid data are stored in database #1659
-* Fix parent relationship removed when a new translated term is create without parent #1671
+* Fix parent relationship removed when a new translated term is created without parent #1671

 = 3.7.1 (2025-05-05) =